 Camp Tech Terra

-Students in grades 3, 4, and 5 use the best STEM learning tools to learn code using web-based and app-based programs; program robots with micro-controllers; take photographs and videos using digital tools to create Digital Stories; produce original creations with 3D pens; discover, use and create with augmented and virtual reality; and work in a make-it-take-it station, imagining, designing, and creating.
+Students in grades three, four, and five use the best STEM learning tools to learn code using web-based and app-based programs; program robots with micro-controllers; take photographs and videos using digital tools to create Digital Stories; produce original creations with 3D pens; discover, use and create with augmented and virtual reality; and work in a make-it-take-it station, imagining, designing, and creating.

-Chess Scholars offers a fall session and a spring session for students in 5K through grade 8.
+We offer Chess Scholars to students in grades three through five.
 No previous knowledge of chess is necessary.
 Each class consists of a fun, interactive teaching period and guided practice time.
 The Chess Scholars coach guides both new and experienced students to their next level in chess.
 A chess championship takes place at the end of each session.